-Cyber-Security Risks and Incidents
+Cybersecurity Risks and Incidents

-Each Covered Person is responsible for using the Company's computer, data, information, and network systems ethically and legally, and in full compliance with all Company computer, data, information, and network policies and procedures including the Company's Acceptable Use Guideline (the "Guideline").
-Each Covered Person must follow all security measures and internal controls for the Company's computer, data, information, and network systems, including taking cyber-security precautions as set forth in the Guideline.
+Each Covered Person is responsible for using the Company's computer, data, information, and network systems ethically and legally, and in full compliance with all Company computer, data, information, and network policies and procedures including the Company's Acceptable Use Guideline (the "Guideline") and Cybersecurity Program Policy Statement ("Cybersecurity Policy").
+Each Covered Person must follow all security measures and internal controls for the Company's computer, data, information, and network systems, including taking cybersecurity precautions as set forth in the Guideline.
+The Cybersecurity Policy is available here.